LTUC/amman-dotnet-401d2/Curriculum/Class12/Resources/Databases.md

-# Lecture 12: Relational Databases & Schema
+# Lecture 12: Relational Databases & ERDs

 ### Three Take-a-ways
-1. What is the purpose of a schema
+1. What is the purpose of an ERD
 2. What types of relationships are there?
 3. Three different types of keys that exist in a relational database...

 ## What is a Database

 ### Different Kinds of Databases
 1. Relational
 	- SQL Server
 2. Non-Relational
 	- SQLLite

 ### Relational vs Non-Relational